Keynotes on Trust Registration

 Responsibilities and posts of each should be determined in the trust deed

-Board of Trustees can also have different designations for trustees like managing trustee and chairperson.
+Board of Trustees can also have different designations like managing trustee and chairperson.

 Date of execution of the trust deed